xFJA/mini-wallet/README.md

-# Mini-Wallet App
+# 💰 Mini-Wallet App

-A React-based wallet application that allows users to login, withdraw money, and view past transactions.
-Built using a modern monorepo architecture with Turborepo and pnpm.
+A modern React-based wallet application that allows users to securely manage their finances.
+Built with a focus on performance, type safety, and developer experience using a modern monorepo architecture with Turborepo and pnpm. 🚀

-## Features
+## ✨ Features

 - **Authentication**: Login/logout functionality with JWT token management
 - **Dashboard**: View account balance and recent transactions
 - **Withdrawal**: Withdraw funds with validation and real-time balance updates
 - **Transaction History**: View, sort, and paginate transaction history

-## Key Technologies
+## 🛠️ Key Technologies

 - [`React 19`](https://react.dev/): Latest React version for UI development
 - [`TypeScript`](https://www.typescriptlang.org/): Type safety across the codebase